syncfusion-content/maui-docs/MAUI/AIAssistView/items.md

             AssistItem responseItem = new AssistHyperlinkItem()
             {
-                // response from AI service
+                // Adding a hyperlink item as a response from the AI service.
                 Text = "MAUI stands for .NET Multi-platform App UI.
 It's a .NET framework for building cross-platform apps with a single C# codebase for iOS, Android, macOS, and Windows.
 Sure!
 Here's a link to learn more about .NET MAUI", Url = "https://dotnet.microsoft.com/en-us/apps/maui",
             };